 We return to our hotel in time for dinner.

-This morning, we gain a unique perspective of Siem Reap on an ox cart ride through the village.
-After, we check out of our hotel and head to the airport for our flight to Ho Chi Minh City, where the afternoon and evening are yours to make your own discoveries.
+This morning, we travel by remok, a motorized rickshaw (also called a tuk-tuk), to the Royal Gardens.
+From here, we'll have the choice to browse the Cambodian arts and crafts at the Artisans d'Angkor, or return to the hotel.
+Later, we check out of our hotel and head to the airport for our flight to Ho Chi Minh City.
+The afternoon and evening are yours to make your own discoveries.

 We return to the airport this morning for our flight to Los Angeles, making a connection in Taipei.
 Travelers who are flying to San Francisco will enjoy a morning at leisure before their afternoon flight back to the U.S. via Taipei.
 You’ll cross the International Date Line en route, regaining the day you lost at the beginning of your trip.